opendatacube/datacube-ows/docs/cfg_styling.rst

 `Flag Processing Section <https://datacube-ows.readthedocs.io/en/latest/cfg_layers.html#flag-processing-section-flags>`_ for the layer.

-The pq_masks section is a list of mask sections, which are OR'd together.  i.e. A pixel becomes transparent if it would be made transparent by any of the masks in the list acting individually.
+The pq_masks section is a list of mask sections, which are AND'd together. i.e. A pixel remains visible if it matches all of the rules in the list.

 Mask Sections
 @@@@@@@@@@@@@